Skip to main content

 • Reading Australian guidelines for health professionals, including from Vision Australia and the Queensland Government Department of Health.

 • Undertaking a literature review of resources on cancer screening already available for this cohort.
 This includes braille and large print resources for bowel screening.
-No resources existed for cervical and breast screening at that time.
+No resources existed for cervical screening at that time.

 • Ordering and preparing resources for sessions, including props, physical anatomy models, demo kits, braille and large print resources, and standard print flyers.
 The team planned to have a range of resources available, noting that vision loss occurs across a spectrum.